Solving variational inequalities with Stochastic Mirror-Prox algorithm: Application to Stochastic Composite minimization

-The SMP-related properties of our setup are summarized in the following \begin{lemma} Let {\rm (i)} The parameters of the just defined distance-generating function $\omega$ w.r.t. the just defined norm $\|\cdot\|$ are $\alpha=1$, $\Theta=1$, $\Omega=\sqrt{2}$. {\rm (ii)} One has
+(it is immediately seen that $\omega(\cdot)$ indeed is a d.-g.f. w.r.t. $X$, $\|\cdot\|$).
+The SMP-related properties of our setup are summarized in the following \begin{lemma} Let {\rm (i)} The parameter $\Omega$ associated with $\omega(\cdot)$, $\|\cdot\|$, $Z$ by {\rm (\ref{weset})}, is $\leq \sqrt{2}$. {\rm (ii)} One has